matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 But the critical thing here is that these things are not parameterized.
 They are not "I am a thing that you can tell me later ...  you are going to tell me if it is trolleys or conveyor belts".
-This is the exact same process bags I defined here, this concrete thing, being reused in a completely different context.
+This is the exact same process bags I defined here [on previous "Creating Transducers" slide], this concrete thing, being reused in a completely different context.
 So this is concrete reuse, not parameterization.

 So we can use transducers on channels.
 The channel constructor now optionally takes a transducer, and it will transduce everything that